andrewrgoss/andrewrgoss.com/content/resources.md

 <hr>

 #### Google's My Activity Page
 Just how much does Google know about you?
-This portal reveals everything the company knows about you - every search you’ve made, the apps you've used, the videos you've watched, and everything in between.
-Visit to see how your data is being collected, modify activity settings, and delete data that you prefer not to be retained.<br>
+This portal reveals everything the company knows about you - every search you've made, the apps you've used, the videos you've watched, and everything in between.
+Visit to see how your data is being collected, modify activity settings, and delete data that you prefer not retained.<br>
 <a href="https://myactivity.google.com" target="_blank">myactivity.google.com</a>

 #### OLAP Cubes